Project management is the art of managing the project and fulfilling its goals as per the defined time, scope, cost, and quality targets.

 - To ensure the project is not exceeding the planned budget.

 - To ensure there is no scope creep.

-- To schedule the work in an appropriate order as per the priorities of customer
+- To schedule the work in an appropriate order as per the priorities of the customer.

 - To provide a communication channel to the customer, who can provide the updates and progress on the project status.

-Some of the important project management methodologies which are currently popular are Agile, Scrum, & Devops.
-Certifications that are available in project management are PMP (Project Management Professional), PRINCE2 (Projects in controlled environment), etc.
+Some of the important project management methodologies which are currently popular are Agile, Scrum, & DevOps.
+Certifications available in project management are PMP (Project Management Professional), PRINCE2 (Projects in a controlled environment), etc.

 Project Management Professional (PMP)

 Project management professionals can be primarily classified into two categories as project manager and project management coordinator.